NabiilahArdini/UnsupervisedLearning/quiz.md

 ```

-This dataset consisted of 13 variables with 1082 rows and contain reviews of varieties of Arabica coffee by highly trained individuals from the Coffee Quality Institute.
+This dataset consist of 13 variables with 1082 rows and contains reviews of varieties of Arabica coffee by highly trained individuals from the Coffee Quality Institute.
 Take a look at the following glossary:

 - `coffeId` : id of coffee
 - `Aroma` : the smell of coffee after adding hot water (e.g.floral, spicy, fruity, winery, sweety, earthy or nutty etc.).